Camper vs. RV: What Is the Difference Between Camper Classes?

 There’s nothing quite like hitting the road in an RV or taking in nature through the windows of a camper.
-But what’s the difference between an RV and camper?
+But what’s the difference between an RV and a camper?
 And what are the different types?
 With so many options available in the recreational vehicle world, it can be hard to know the difference in types and classes of campers.
 To help you discover the best type of camper for your adventure, check out our guide to RV and camper types below.

-Camper vs. RV: what’s the difference?
+Camper vs. RV: What’s the difference?